Shylie Katherine Rymill: Golf

 In 1913, Rymill won the South Australian Women's Golf Championship, as well as winning the Kooyonga Golf Club's women's championship in 1925, 1927 and 1928.

 She also took on a number of leadership positions within the sport, including as Associate-Captain (1915, 1923 and 1933–34) of the (Royal) Adelaide Golf Club, Ladies' captain (1924–28 and 1932) at Kooyonga Golf Club, and Founding President (1925–30) of the South Australian Ladies' Golf Union.

 The Shylie Rymill Foursomes nett event is a state competition named in honour of her founding of the SA Ladies Golf Union.

 Guiding

 In 1927, Rymill was President of the local committee of the Richmond Company of the Girl Guides Association of South Australia.
 By 1931 she was Commissioner of the Western Metropolitan Division.

 Rymill became State Commissioner for South Australia in 1938, remaining in that post until 1950.
 During World War II, she was involved in raising almost £72,000 for charities through organising the Girl Guides Thrift Campaign.
 In her obituary, she was remembered as the SA Guides' 'Wartime Chief'.
-Shew was awarded the Silver Fish Award, Girl Guiding's highest adult honour, in 1948.
+She was awarded the Silver Fish Award, Girl Guiding's highest adult honour, in 1948.